evanlucas/learnyoumongo/exercises/find/problem.md

 Find is a little bit different than what we are used to seeing.

-take in mind, retrieve data from `process` is an string, for convert data to integer you should use parseInt().
+take in mind, retrieve data from `process.argv` is an string, for convert data to integer you should use parseInt().

 Here is an example: